hydephp/develop/docs/advanced-features/build-tasks.md

 There are two types, PreBuildTasks and PostBuildTasks.
 As the names suggest, PreBuildTasks are executed before the site is built, and PostBuildTasks are executed after the site is built.

-[//]: # (To choose which type of task you want to create, you can extend the `PreBuildTask` or `PostBuildTask` class.)
+To choose which type of task you want to create, you extend either the `PreBuildTask` or `PostBuildTask` class.

-To choose which type of task you want to create, you either implements the `RunsBeforeBuild` or `RunsAfterBuild` interface.
-More on that later, however.
+Both of these have the exact same helpers and API available, so the only difference between them is when they are executed.
+The classes are otherwise identical.

 ### About these examples

 For most of these examples we will focus on the PostBuildTasks as they are the most common.
-However, the only code difference between the two is the interface you implement.
-The classes are otherwise identical.

 For all these examples we assume you put the file in the `App/Actions` directory, but you can put them anywhere.

 ### Interacting with output